 Have more than 50 Nightingale & Sparrow Press Titles published

-2020 threw our publication schedule for a bit of a loop but I’m excited to get my small press back on track this new year.
-We have some amazing titles lined up and I can hardly wait to bring them into the world!
+2020 threw our publication schedule for a bit of a loop, as did some health issues in the early part of this year.
+I’m excited to get my small press back on track!
+We have some amazing titles lined up and I can hardly wait to bring them into the world.

 Publish 15+ issues of Nightingale & Sparrow Literary Magazine

 Our quarterly lit mag will be publishing its ninth issue next month, with more to come!